Niranjan-GopaL/dotfiles/ubuntu_devlogs/05_zathura.md

 - :blist <name>    <-- got to that bookmark
 - :bdelete         <-- prompt to delete a bookmark
 - ctrl+n           <-- you can see the page number in bottom right
+- Shift + P	       <-- Go to the currently selected page.
+- Shift + H	       <-- Go to the top of the currently selected page.
+- Shift + L	       <-- Go to the bottom of the currently selected page.

 Navigation
 - H/L <-- goes  to top / bottom of the page